agombolay/ribose-map/README.md

 ## Modules
 The **Alignment Module** aligns reads to reference genome and de-depulicates/de-multiplexes reads if needed

-The **Coordinate Module** calculates single-nucleotide chromosomal coordinates of rNMPs based on aligned reads for any rNMP-seq technique: ribose-seq, emRiboSeq, Alk/RHII-HydEn-seq, or Pu-seq.
+The **Coordinate Module** calculates single-nucleotide chromosomal coordinates of rNMPs based on aligned reads for any currently available rNMP sequencing technique: ribose-seq, emRiboSeq, Alk-HydEn-seq, RHII-HydEn-seq, or Pu-seq.

 Based on the coordinates of rNMPs, ...